 Peter Francis is the Conductor of the

-Concert Band and Musical Director
+Concert Band and is the Musical Director

 Peter is a graduate from both the Queensland Conservatorium of Music and the University of Southern Queensland with a Diploma of Music and a Graduate Diploma of Further Education and Training respectively.
 Peter has studied conducting with Jerry Nowak and attended master classes with the late Professor Robert Rosen, James Croft, Tim Lautsenhauser, James Curnow and many others.